A desire is your first step to change, a decision the second and a determination the surety of your success.

 (Vide ref.
 F.No.
 26-50/2014/NBA Dt: 25-10-2016)

 The Department of Mechanical Engineering at JYOTHI Engineering College was established in the academic year 2004, offering a four-year B.Tech course in Mechanical Engineering.
-The annual intake is 120 students and an additional 4 Students are admitted under fee waiver Scheme.
+The annual intake is 120 students , an additional 6 Students are admitted under fee waiver Scheme, and 12 students with Diploma admitted to third semester under lateral entry scheme .
 It is one of the biggest departments of the institute with student strength of about 500.
-Regular training programs are organized by the Department for better employability and personality Development.
+Regular training programs are organized by the Department for better employability and Personality Development.
 Many of the students bagged top ranks in the Calicut University.
 Most of the students passed out from the department are working in top ranked international and multinational companies.
 A number of students from the department pursue their higher studies at IITs and IIMs and also at top ranked foreign universities.

 The academic focus of the department is to impart state of the art technical knowledge to the students.
-Conceptual understanding supported with experimental knowledge moulds our students competent enough to face the technical challenges of our nation.
-The faculties of Mechanical Engineering are well qualified and academic as well as industrial expertise is not at dearth.
+Conceptual understanding supported with experimental knowledge make our students competent enough to face technical challenges of the nation.
+The faculty of Mechanical Engineering are well qualified in academics and industrial expertise also is not at dearth.
 Most of the faculty members have obtained higher qualifications from premier institutions, both national and international.
 Faculty members actively pursue research through students and many undertake projects funded through Govt. agencies.

 To provide quality education of international standards in Mechanical Engineering and promote professionalism with ethical values, to work in a team and to face global challenges